DjangoGirls/tutorial/django_start_project/README.md

 ## Changing settings

 Let's make some changes in `mysite/settings.py`.
+Open the file using the code editor you installed earlier.

 It would be nice to have the correct time on our website.
 You should find lines that contain `USE_TZ` and `TIME_ZONE` and modify them to look like this: